loopdreams/flights/README.md

 ### Distance

-The calculations for distance were based on reading through [this website (movable-type.co.uk)](https://www.movable-type.co.uk/scripts/latlong.html), and used the **haversine forumula**.
+The calculations for distance were based on reading through [this website (movable-type.co.uk)](https://www.movable-type.co.uk/scripts/latlong.html), and used the **haversine formula**.

 ### Flight Time